 After you reached out to last year’s seasonal workers, you can then use your database to find other candidates that worked in some of those in-demand industries that are hiring for the holidays.
 You can also search for candidates whose job is ending around the holidays and for candidates that worked around the holidays in the past.
 These are just a few search options you can conduct to find relevant candidates.

-Reach Out to Local Colleges and High Schools
+Colleges and High Schools

 College kids fit into the right demographic for a holiday job.
 College students have 3-4-week winter breaks, which makes it the perfect opportunity for them to work over their break if they are interested.
 High school students may also qualify for some of the jobs you are hiring for, especially for retail and restaurant workers.
 College and high school students may not be the typical demographic you target for hiring needs, but a seasonal job can be a perfect fit for them.
 This year even more so then ever, it may be helpful to tap into this market as you try to fill positions.